Backing up individual activities

 - To make a backup of an activity, ensure you are logged in with editing rights, as a teacher for example, and click on the activity you wish to backup.
-The settings block to the side will have a link Backup as with the assignment in the following screenshot:
+Click the 'Backup' link from the gear menu (Boost theme - 1) or from the Administration block (other themes - 2):

-- In the next screen, check/tick the type of item you wish to backup - in this case, just activities
+- In the next screen, check/tick the type of item you wish to backup - for example, 'activities and resources'.

-- Click Next and on the next screen, check the activity you wish to backup - in this case, our assignment:
+- Click Next and on the next screen, check the activity you wish to backup - in this case, an assignment:

 - Click Next and on the next screen, if you wish, rename the filename (keeping its .mbz extension), check you have included the correct activity and click Perform backup.

 - You will get a message saying the backup file was successfully created.
 Click Continue and you will find your backup in the User Private backup area of the next screen:

 - You can download your file from here and then restore it to a course in another Moodle site.
 See Activity restore for infomation on how to do this.

 NOTE: For security reasons, those with the teacher role are not able to backup user information belonging to activities so there will be a red cross and padlock next to any user information.